Diffusion Index Forecasting with Tensor Data: Empirical Application

-In the section, we evaluate the out-of-sample performance of the diffusion index model \eqref{eq:emp_model} based on the CP low rank structure and compare it with alternative methods, in particular the vector factor model studied by \cite{BaiNg2006}.
-In addition to Model \eqref{eq:emp_model}, we incorporate 126 macroeconomic variables from FRED-MD \citep{McCrackenNg2016} and up to 12 lags of US aggregate exports and imports.
-This allows us to access the performance of MS-FASR, introduced in Section \ref{sec:thm_hd} and investigate whether including US macroeconomic variables and additional lags of the target variables improves the out-of-sample forecast of US aggregate exports and imports.
+In this section, we evaluate the out-of-sample performance of the diffusion index model \eqref{eq:emp_model} based on the CP low-rank structure and compare it with alternative methods, in particular the vector factor model studied by \cite{BaiNg2006}.
+In addition to Model \eqref{eq:emp_model}, we incorporate 126 macroeconomic variables from FRED-MD \citep{McCrackenNg2016} and up to 12 lags of monthly variations of U.S. aggregate exports and imports.
+This allows us to assess the performance of MS-FASR, introduced in Section \ref{sec:thm_hd} and investigate whether including U.S. macroeconomic variables and additional lags of the target variables improves the out-of-sample forecast of U.S. aggregate export and import variations.
 The MS-FASR model is specified as follows:

-where $w_t \in \R^{148}$ includes 126 macroeconomic variables and lagged US aggregate exports and imports from lag 2 to lag 12\footnote{$y_{t}^{(ex)}$ and $y_{t}^{(im)}$ represent lag 1 exports and imports and are already included in the model.}.
+where $w_t \in \R^{148}$ includes 126 macroeconomic variables and lagged U.S. aggregate exports and imports from lag 2 to lag 12\footnote{$y_{t}^{(ex)}$ and $y_{t}^{(im)}$ represent lag 1 export and import variations and are already included in the model.}.

 The out-of-sample analysis follows an expanding-window approach, where model parameters are re-estimated as new data become available.
 The process begins with an initial five-year sample from December 1999 to December 2004.
-Factors and parameters are estimated using data from December 1999 to November 2004,\footnote{The predictor variables span December 1999 to October 2004, while the target variables cover January 2000 to November 2004, forming a five-year training sample.} and the model is then used to forecast monthly variations in US aggregate exports and imports for December 2004.
+Factors and parameters are estimated using data from December 1999 to November 2004,\footnote{The predictor variables span December 1999 to October 2004, while the target variables cover January 2000 to November 2004, forming a five-year training sample.} and the model is then used to forecast monthly variations in U.S. aggregate exports and imports for December 2004.
 This procedure is repeated iteratively until the end of the sample, resulting in a total of 169 monthly forecasts from December 2004 to December 2018.

 The tuning parameter $\lambda$ is selected via an expanding forecast validation scheme following \cite{song2011large} and \cite{han2015direct}, which is appropriate for time-series settings.
 Specifically, we divide the sample into an initial training subsample $t = 1, \ldots, \lceil \gamma T\rceil$ and a validation sample $t = \lceil \gamma T\rceil + 1, \ldots, T$, with $\gamma=0.8$.
 For each candidate penalty $\lambda_k$, the model is recursively re-estimated and used to generate one-step-ahead forecasts over the validation period.
 The value of $\lambda_k$ that minimizes the mean squared prediction error is selected.